galk32/GettingAndCleaningData/README.md

    and download the zip file.
 5. y_test.txt and y_train.txt is the mapping data for the activity variables.
 6. The run_analysis.R is the R script which runs the whole analysis.
-7. The avg_activity.txt is a new data set with the mean of the mereged dataset per Variable and being grouped_by activity
-   and each subject.
+7. The avg_activity.txt is a new data set with the mean of the mereged dataset per Variable and being grouped_by activity and each subject.
-8. And the present README which lists the scripts i upload to the repo.
+8. The Present README.txt which lists the scripts i upload to the repo.

 Thank you.